Impact

 • Conduct engagement related to sustainable purchasing

-• In January 2024, the questionnaire was sent to 249 suppliers together with a video introducing the ESG initiatives of the Group
+• The questionnaire was sent to suppliers together with a video introducing the ESG initiatives of the Group

-• Enact corrective measures for companies that failed to respond to the supply chain procurement questionnaire [FY2025]
+• Enact corrective measures for companies that failed to respond to the supply chain procurement questionnaire [FY2028]

 • Build a sound, strong supply chain by adhering to policies for Group purchasing, human rights, and preventing corruption [FY2050]